Generating Semantic Adversarial Examples via Feature Manipulation: Conclusion and Discussion

+We propose a practical semantic adversarial attack with structured perturbations that can be conducted in a interpretable manner, by leveraging the disentangled representation.
+As compared to existing adversarial attack approaches, our proposed method offers three advantages.
+As opposed to the existing adversarial examples, our adversarial perturbation is generalized to the wider object level.
+Unlike unstructured pixel-level or semi-structural layer-level adversarial perturbations, we propose a fine-granularity attribute-level adversarial perturbation.
+The perturbation design of our attack is lightweight, interpretable, and targets black-box classifiers for images as well.

-Our detailed experiments demonstrate that our attack schemes are both stealthy and efficient to generate adversarial examples in an interpretable and smooth manner while ensuring the stealthiness of malicious perturbation in both a visual perspective and latent space.
+Our detailed experiments demonstrate that our attack schemes are both stealthy and efficient to generate adversarial examples in both a visual perspective and latent space.
 We also demonstrate that universal semantic adversarial examples exist in a significant number of samples with the same labels.
-As the learned latent feature vector is disentangled, we provide a perturbation design handbook for adversarial attacks to show which factor affects which feature and how much.
-Thus, two or more latent factors will affect corresponding factorized features, respectively.
-The quality of the reconstructed image is not significantly affected by how many features are changed but how much perturbation is applied to individual features.
-After obtaining the “perturbation design handbook”, our attack can decide the perturbation for infinite instances in one-shot (constant time).
-Most existing adversarial attacks design perturbation for each instance one by one.
-Therefore, our attack is highly efficient by construction and experiments for a time-based comparison are not necessary.

-A potential refinement of our work includes designing universal perturbation for multiple classifiers and targeted misclassification and further addressing the disentanglement and reconstruction trade-off.
+\textbf{Single domain and cross-domains attributes.} Due to the limitations of current generative models in terms of expressive power, the learned fine-granularity latent space representations tend to be restricted to the same domain of data.
+The cross-objects semantic attributes in the same domain are investigated in this work.
+For example, the font size is the cross-object attribute among different digit objects (0-9).
+Our goal is to develop a structural perturbation or semantic perturbation that simulates the performance of the trained classifier when faced with variations of objects' attributes in the real world.
+Furthermore, one of our future research is to quantify the robustness of the model with respect to the fine-granularity attributes.

+Unlike the existing adversarial examples specified for a single sample level, our adversarial perturbation is generalized for the broader object level.
+Besides, we defined the universal semantic adversarial example (Section 3.1) to evaluate the transferability among samples that belong to the same object or different objects.
+Our results in the Section 5.5.3 demonstrate such transferability in detail.

+It is one of the frontier research topics in the deep generative model field to learn more expressive and comprehensive feature or attribute representation for cross-domain data.
+It is possible to find some cross-dataset or cross-domain semantic attributes in the latent space, such as the latent code that affects the background of the images.
+However, the granularity of such semantic attributes is more coarse and not relevant to the object.
+A potential refinement of our work includes designing universal perturbation for multiple domain data.
 We also aim to investigate applying variants of the semantic attack to other domains besides image classification, e.g., time-series data and text data.
-In addition, we will continue to improve the disentanglement performance and explore class-unique features.